Divius/Divius.github.io/posts/ironic-denver-2019.rst

 ------------------------

 We discussed enhancements for asynchronous clean and deploy steps.
-Currently running a step asynchronously requires either busy polling (occupying a green thread) or creating a new periodic task in a hardware type.
-We came up with two updates for clean steps:
+Currently running a step asynchronously requires either polling in a loop (occupying a green thread) or creating a new periodic task in a hardware type.
+We came up with two proposed updates for clean steps:

 * Allow a clean step to request re-running itself after certain amount of time.
 E.g. a clean step would do something like